 John Messenger is commemorated in the Avenue of Honour at Tree 1433.

 September - Tree Planting.
-During September, following good autumn rains and with now favourable planting conditions, Ballarat City Council plans to replace sixty-eight trees in the Avenue.
+During September, following good autumn rains and favourable planting conditions, Ballarat City Council has replaced sixty-eight trees in the Avenue.
 Some trees have been lost as a result of vehicle accidents while others have succumbed to the passage of time.
 Following the planting, the Arch of Victory/Avenue of Honour Committee will supervise the reinstatement of more than sixty commemorative plaques and the on-site repair of another forty, bringing our Avenue back to top condition.

 The photos of Gallipoli headstones included on this website are provided courtesy of the Spirits of Gallipoli project.